Destination guide

 What vaccinations do I need for Kenya?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need — including the right malaria tablets for your route — at a short consultation.
+These recommendations are a general guide based on UK travel health advice from TravelHealthPro (UKHSA/NaTHNaC).
+Whether you're heading for the Masai Mara, Mombasa's beaches or the highlands, we'll confirm exactly what you need — including the right malaria tablets for your route — at a short consultation.

 Plan ahead